Nike Softball Camp University of the Incarnate Word San Antonio, Texas

 After her collegiate days were complete, Gamboa played on the 2005 Mexican National Team in the Pan American Fast Pitch Softball Tournament in Guatemala City, Guatemala.
 Thirteen countries competed and she was named to the all-tournament team and was voted the MVP among outfielders.

-Prior to Concordia, Lira spent the last eight seasons at American Southwest Conference West Division foe Mary Hardin-Baylor in Belton as a student-athlete and assistant coach.
+Prior to Concordia, Lira spent eight seasons at Mary Hardin-Baylor in Belton as a student-athlete and assistant coach.
 She helped lead the Crusaders to seven ASC tournaments, three West Division titles and one NCAA Tournament appearance in both capacities.

 Lira, who served as an assistant coach for five seasons, and the rest of the staff were named the 2008 National Fastpitch Coaches Association Regional Coaching Staff of the Year after advancing to the NCAA Regional Tournament.
 The group was again honored in 2010 by earning the ASC West Division Coaching Staff of the Year following their third division title in four years.

-Lira played two seasons for the Crusaders, earning All-West Division laurels in both seasons.
-The CTX mentor also earned two letters at Ranger Junior College, where she garnered all-conference first team accolades and was selected to the NJCAA All-Star Weekend, before transferring to Mary Hardin-Baylor.
+Lira played two seasons for the Crusaders, earning All-West Division, and All-Conference laurels in both seasons and All-Tournament selection in 2003.
+She also earned two letters at Ranger Junior College, where she garnered All-Conference first team accolades and was selected to the NJCAA All-Star Weekend, before transferring to Mary Hardin-Baylor.

 A native of San Antonio, Lira earned a bachelor’s degree in exercise sport science with a minor in psychology from Mary Hardin-Baylor in 2004 and a master’s degree from the same institution in exercise sport science with an emphasis in sports management in 2008.
-She currently resides in Austin.
+She attended Providence High School in San Antonio.

 Includes all softball and and night activities, all meals from dinner on Monday to breakfast on Thursday, and double room occupancy in the dorms.